1noro/fastmind/README.md

 The program uses the pygame library for its full operation, so it is mandatory to install it on your computer before running the program.

+> For more questions, go to the official pygame website: https://www.pygame.org/wiki/GettingStarted

 ### Generic Unix pygame installation

 ```